Skip to Content

 Like most of Games Workshop’s games, Warhammer 40,000 is split up into three different ways to play:

 • Open Play lets you play the game with whatever combination of 40k units you want, in any way you want, basically.
 This is a great place to start since you can just play the game with what you happen to have.
-The core book has a couple of systems to help you setup missions for Open Play.

 • Matched Play is the balanced, competitive mode of the game, where the Points system is used for army creation.
 This is also the format used for most tournaments you’ll encounter at game stores and clubs.
 The core book includes many missions for this mode of play.